thoughtbot/administrate/CONTRIBUTING.md

 * The demo app is nested within `spec/example_app`.
-* The guides as seen at [https://administrate-demo.herokuapp.com][docs] live as markdown files in the `docs` subdirectory.
+* The guides as seen at [https://administrate-demo.herokuapp.com][docs] live as Markdown files in the `docs` subdirectory.

 Rails configuration files have been changed to recognize the app in the new location,